Axway-API-Management-Plus/apigw-pkcs11-provider/README.md

 ## Installation

-- Download the latest release and extract it
+- Download the latest release (single JAR-File (e.g. `apigw-pkcs11-provider-0.1.jar`)
+- Copy the JAR-File into the `lib/ext` folder of your API-Gateway
 - Configure the additional Security-Provider: `com.axway.security.APIGatewayHSMPKCS11Provider` in `system/conf/jvm.xml` as shown in the example below:
 ```xml
 <SecurityProvider index="1" name="sun.security.provider.Sun"/>